jwarford1/BestBuyExam/README.md

 java -Dwebdriver.chrome.geckodriver="geckodriver" -jar selenium-server-standalone-3.6.0.jar -role webdriver -hub http://localhost:4444/grid/gister -port 5566

 ## Issues:
 Selenium was unable to populate the credit card cvv input field.
-It does appear in browser and can be manually edited, but debugging via Chri=ome De Tools, it appears that it has no height dimension.
+It does appear in browser and can be manually edited, but debugging via Chrome Dev.
+Tools, it appears that it has no height dimension.
 Since it provides an appropritae exception for this test; i simply left it blank.

 ## Design Decisions Explained: